igornog/igorbitent-red/README.md

 # Theme created: Igorbitent

-The theme Igorbitent was exclusively created to reflect the exactly website model sent by RED Academy.
+The theme Igorbitent was exclusively created to reflect the website model sent by RED Academy.

 # Technologies used: